 What’s the Saver’s Credit, and How Much Is It Worth?

-Remember that tax credits are not the same as deductions; while a deduction lowers your tax bill by reducing your taxable income, a credit directly reduces your tax bill.
+Remember that tax credits are not the same as deductions; while a deduction effectively lowers your tax bill by first reducing your taxable income, a credit directly reduces the amount of tax you owe.
 Another thing to note is that the Saver’s credit is not refundable.
 So if the credit pushes your tax liability (how much you owe in taxes for the year) below zero, you will not get a refund for the difference.
 You will simply have no tax liability.

 The income thresholds for the credit change each year to keep pace with inflation.
 You can find the income limits for the current tax year in the table below.
 The “Single” column refers to filers who are single, married filing separately and qualifying widows and widowers.